 Every divorce is different, but many divorce cases are essentially bookend cases.
 There is a flurry of activity shortly after the petition is filed, a relatively long period of little activity, and another flurry of activity near the end.
 About two weeks into the case, most judges hold temporary hearings to make interim decisions about custody, visitation, and support.
 Since stability is one of the factors in California’s best interests test, the party that wins custody at this stage is likely to keep it when the case is over, absent compelling evidence to the contrary.
 As the old saying goes, possession is nine-tenths of the law, and this saying usually applies in these cases.

-Sometimes when we’ve lost a loved one another person is responsible for that loss.
-In those situations, you may be able to pursue a wrongful death claim against the negligent party.
+If the death of a loved one was the result of someone else’s negligence, you may be able to pursue a wrongful death claim against the negligent party.
 Sherwin Arzani, a personal injury attorney at Citywide Law Group, discusses your options and how you can seek compensation.
 California’s Wrongful Death Statute CCP 337 controls these actions, and the damages available are a little different than the ones in injury-based negligence claims.
 Since the decedents were the victims, wrongful death plaintiffs can typically only recover economic losses.
-However, this phrase is very broadly defined to include: Decedent’s Final Expenses: Continue Reading
+However, this phrase is very broadly defined to include: Decedent’s Final Expenses: These costs usually Continue Reading